DrishtiShrrrma/huggingface-audio-course/unit3/README.md

 7. Output Linear Layer: Final layer of the decoder to generate the output.
 8. Softmax Function: Normalizes the output of the Transformer, turning scores into probabilities.

+# Model Inputs
-# Transformer-based Models that take Waveform input
+## Transformer-based Models that take Waveform input

 a.
 Wav2Vec, Wav2Vec-U, Wav2Vec2
 b.
 HuBERT